MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

   2. Delete the **Server Management Experience** folder under **C:\Windows\ServiceProfiles\NetworkService\AppData\Roaming\Microsoft**
   3. Reinstall Windows Admin Center

 - If you leave the tool open and idle for a long period of time, you may get several **Error: The runspace state is not valid for this operation** errors.
-If this occurs, refresh your browser.
-If you encounter this issue, [send us feedback](https://aka.ms/WACfeedback).
+If this error occurs, refresh your browser.
+If you encounter this issue, submit it via our [WAC Feedback](https://aka.ms/WACfeedback) page.

 - There may be minor variance between version numbers of OSS running in Windows Admin Center modules, and what is listed within the third party Software Notice.

 - Windows Admin Center tool APIs may be accessed and used through other methods while a session of Windows Admin Center is active and a user has access to that session.
-The actions taken using these APIs will only affect the gateway machine (the machine Windows Admin Center is installed on).
+The actions taken using these APIs affects only the gateway machine (the machine Windows Admin Center is installed on).
 This won't affect machines managed remotely without authentication through the Windows Admin Center gateway.

 ### Extension Manager